f5devcentral/f5-rseries-training/docs/rseries_appliances.rst

   :align: center
   :scale: 100%

 The r10000 Series appliance has a single 10Gb Ethernet out-of-band management port, a serial console port, and a serial (hard wired) failover port which is not utilized or supported.
-A USB3.0 port is also made avaiable for recovering/reinstalling system software.
+A USB3.0 port is also made available for recovering/reinstalling system software.
 LEDs will change color to indicate different port speeds, and high level LEDs provide Status, Alarm, and Power Supply Status.
 The appliance also has an LCD panel.

 .. image:: images/rseries_appliances/image1c.png
   :align: center